 - Scrub your toys and expose them to hot water for at least 5 minutes each.
 Make sure you put some elbow grease into scrubbing any bends and nooks.

 - Stand your toys to dry in a clean dish rack to air dry.
 If you’re in a hurry, use a clean towel to dab them off.

-Lastly, it can be difficult to line up everything you need – especially if you need to wash your toys after a spontaneous session.
+It can also prove a tad tedious to line up everything you need – especially if you need to wash your toys after a spontaneous session.

 All in all, this is probably the best method you can use without having to purchase anything specific to clean your sex toys.
-However, it only works if you do it properly, and have all the right gear in place – not to mention the post-orgasm gumption.
+If done properly.

 Another common way of washing sex toys is by throwing them in the handy dishwasher.
 This is a top-pick for the laziest amongst us, and at first, it seems to be the answer to all our dirty dildo prayers.